What is Callsign?

 Qualcomm Ventures

-Qualcomm Ventures is the venture capital arm of Qualcomm Incorporated, a global leader in wireless technologies.
-They typically invest in companies that align with Qualcomm's strategic interests in mobile, connectivity, and related emerging technologies.
+Qualcomm Ventures is the venture capital arm of Qualcomm Incorporated, a global leader in wireless technology.
+They typically invest in companies that align with Qualcomm's strategic interests in mobile, connectivity, and related technologies.

 What's next for Callsign?